olin/studentgovernment/student_government_bylaws.md

 **Representative for Curriculum and Faculty.** The Representative for Curriculum and Faculty liases with the Associate Dean of Curriculum, the Associate Dean for Faculty Affairs and Development, and the Provost and Dean of Faculty and follows all actions and initiatives related to curriculum and faculty.
-This could include working with faculty and students to re-imatine curriculum or faculty comittees.
-Previous projects have been in Faculty Search, AHS, and toolboxes.

 **Representative for Intercollegiate Affairs.** The Representative for Intercollegiate Affairs liases with the Director of the Collaboratory and